guanyuming-he/master-irp/README.md

 ```
 make config-dbg
 ```
 Should succeed in finding all libraries.
+If it fails in finding Python, make sure you have development files (on Debian based systems, run `apt-get install python3-dev`).
 Then, execute
 ```
 make build